A closer look at the case of Aafia Siddiqui, jailed in Texas - NewsBreak

 WHAT’S THE LATEST ON SIDDIQUI’S IMPRISONMENT?

-Siddiqui is being held at a federal prison in Fort Worth.
+Siddiqui is being held at a federal prison in Fort Worth, Texas.
 She was attacked in July by another inmate at the facility and suffered serious injuries, according to court documents.

 In a lawsuit against the federal Bureau of Prisons, Siddiqui’s lawyers said another inmate “smashed a coffee mug filled with scaling hot liquid” into her face.
 When Siddiqui curled herself into a fetal position, the other woman began to punch and kick her, leaving her with injuries so severe that she needed to be taken by wheelchair to the prison’s medical unit, the suit says.